furic/laravel-game-essentials/README.md

 | updated_at | datetime |          |
 ```

+- Game ID: The ID of a the game that player launched.
 - Player ID: The ID of a player.
-- Game ID: The ID of a the game that player launched.
 - Channel: The channel of the player getting into the game.
 Mostly used for Android players, e.g. Sumsung Store, Huawei App Gallery, etc. (Optional)
-- Version: The current game version that the player device running.
+- Version: The current game version that the player device is running.
 - Is Hacked: A boolean to mark if the player ever performed any hack in game, for analytics and limiting functions in client.

-### API
+### API URLs

 GET `<server url>/games/{id}`
 Returns a JSON data from a given game ID, for debug usage only.

 GET `<server url>/games/{id}/versions`
 Returns a JSON data containing the versions from a given game ID, for client checking the latest game version and perform force-update.

+GET `<server url>/games/{id}/players`
+Returns a JSON array of all players from a given game ID, for debug usage only.

 GET `<server url>/players/{id}`
 Returns a JSON data from a given player ID, for debug usage only.